 Clearly the change is not as shockingly brutal as it was with Mana and In Control, but gone is the almost over-synthesized, albeit very dark and kind of screechy Pop Metal that was very prevalent in The Quiet Resistance.
 If anything, the style is much more mature now, showing up in Manda Ophuis‘ style of delivery and the overall song structure.
 It is also a much more pensive way of presenting their very own brand of rock.
 The dark shadows haunting their previous records are gone, now replaced with – how to call it – some sort of sad unease?

 On the other hand the tracks are sanitized down to some 3+ minutes in most cases for a very short 10 tracks of new material.
 Throw in a few oldies-but-goodies and you have a 14 piece set of rock sushi served on a plate.
-In other words, risk going out the door, in come somewhat catchy tunes that risk coming across as monotonous after a while.
+In other words, risk going out the door, in come somewhat catchy tunes that tend to come across as monotonous after a while.

 This tendency to avoid the plank over the abyss and keep things club-ready and on an even keel is quite disturbing.
 On top, this continual up-and-down, ying-yanging around the landscape is too much of a mixed bag sometimes.
 I am missing the kind of hidden power, this drop kick that former productions slammed down on you.
-Kind of a lack of passion in a way.
+In short, I am missing the passion of the past.

 And it is good that they have a flexible fan base!

-With all that gallivanting across styles – like in one screaming change to another flavor for every album – Nemesea is really nothing for your die-hard fan of one given direction.
+With all that gallivanting across styles, like in one screaming change to another flavor for every album, Nemesea is really nothing for your die-hard fan of one given direction.
 And in truth, the band probably does not give a damn any which way.
 Also, the ever changing style and direction keeps the spice Nemesea is providing red hot and the dish they are cooking highly interesting.
-It is part of the kick getting to a Nemesea record at all.
+It is part of the kick getting one of their records at all.

 Now, on a more upbeat note, Manda Ophuis really racks things up a few gears in Uprise.
 The way she now uses her vocals is a distinct step forward over her former performances.
 She shines throughout the record with rock solid musical prowess.
 And the mixers and masters have understood that, bringing her to the forefront, the way it should be.
 Kudos to Guido Aalbers (Giesound Studios Zwolle) for mixing and Darious van Helfteren in Amsterdam Mastering for … well … mastering.
 As the saying goes, if the production/mixing job is well done, then the mastering piece will not lack neither.
 Proof.